Mariner's Run: A True Sea Dog

 If Tailenders was a pitch for something larger, it didn’t work out.
 It made the rounds and got some attention, but there’s only so much that a 27-minute anime can do without some major backing.
 It’s not hard to find Tailenders these days so long as you add “anime” to the title in your search, but like so many snippets of the OVA boom and the modern anime industry, it’s forgotten apart from the occasional recommendation by a weirdo fan.

 Well, I’ll be that weirdo fan this time.
-Tailenders is still enjoyable, with a vibrant look and fun pace that makes me ponder its hints of meaning and leaves me wishing there was more to it all.
+Tailenders is still enjoyable, with a vibrant look and pace that makes me ponder its hints of meaning and wish there was more to it all.
 It’s worth a watch and deserves mention if you dive into Redline, track the varied offspring of Speed Racer, or examine the surprisingly broad influence that Wacky Races had on Japan’s pop culture.
 It may not surpass the best of its competition, but if there’s a lesson in Tailenders, it’s that coming in first doesn’t matter.
 We find our own finish lines.

 Emerald Dragon: Updates and Cows